Toxikuu/to/README.md

 NOT WORKING ON IT YET.
 PROBABLY NOT SOON.
 NO PROMISES.

 ## TODO
+- [x] Add --force for `to build`.
+Make the build not wanna build by default, only building if the pkgfile is newer than the distfile.
 - [x] Make cli modular
 - [ ] Fix message formatting as visible in `tzdata`
 - [x] Don't install runtime dependencies to the build environment.